Utah's Film Industry

 1920s: The First Hollywood Films

-In 1923, Ogden native James Cruze directed The Covered Wagon in Northern Utah.
-It was called the first great Western epic, showing remote places and bison running on Antelope Island.
+In 1923, James Cruze (from Ogden) directed The Covered Wagon in Northern Utah.
+It was called the first great Western epic, showing remote places and even bison running on Antelope Island.

 1930s: Growth in Southern Utah

-Building on the popularity of The Deadwood Coach, several Western films were made in southern Utah during the 1930s, including Cecil DeMille’s railroad drama Union Pacific and John Ford’s Drums Along the Mohawk.
+Once filmmakers had discovered Southern Utah, they kept coming back.
+Building on the popularity of The Deadwood Coach, several Western films were made in the region during the 1930s.
+Some of the biggest ones were Cecil DeMille’s railroad drama Union Pacific and John Ford’s Drums Along the Mohawk.
 In 1939, Utah further cemented itself as a Western film capital when John Ford filmed Stagecoach, starring John Wayne, in Monument Valley.

 1940s: Little Hollywood

+After that, Southern Utah's film industry grew dramatically.
 Rather than slowing productions, the World War II era boosted Utah filmmaking.
 In 1943, My Friend Flicka was filmed in Cedar City and Kanab.
-It was so popular that soon a sequel, Thunderhead, Son of Flicka, was filmed near Kanab along with many other movies.
+It was so popular that soon its sequel was filmed near Kanab, along with many other movies.
+Locals made money as extras, animal wranglers, and suppliers.
 Although increasing fees discouraged filmmakers from filming as much in national parks, so many films came to Kanab that in 1949, Kanab was the most popular filming location outside of California.
 It was nicknamed “Little Hollywood.”

 1950s and 1960s: The Golden Age of Utah Westerns

-The spread of television in the 1950s dramatically changed the film industry.
+The spread of television in the 1950s transformed the film industry.
 Westerns became even more popular, with Utah as a common filming location.
 Big stars like Clark Gable and Gary Cooper made movies in Utah, and films like The Conqueror (1956, starring John Wayne) gave Utah worldwide publicity.
-Although there were some troubles with extras' strikes (background characters in movies) in Kanab, Southern Utah continued to play the leading role in Utah's film industry.
+Although there were some troubles with extras' strikes in Kanab, Southern Utah continued to play the leading role in Utah's film industry.

 In 1969, Robert Redford created strong ties to Utah by starring in Butch Cassidy and the Sundance Kid (which was filmed partially in Utah).
-He would become instrumental in Utah film's future.
+He became an instrumental force in Utah film's future.

 1970s: Shifts and State-led Expansion

 By the 1970s, Westerns became less popular, and the stream of movies filmed in Southern Utah slowed.
 However, Utah film was far from finished.
 With help from Robert Redford, Governor Calvin Rampton led several efforts to expand the industry, including creating the Utah Film Commission in 1974.
-The state also published A Filmmakers Guide to Utah to attract more crews to Utah.
+The Utah Film Commission still operates today, advertising Utah to the whole world as a prime filming location and connecting film companies to local resources and talent.

 1980s and 1990s: Sundance and Variety